fonttools/pyclipper/README.md

 The Clipper library uses integers instead of floating point values to preserve numerical robustness.
 You can use `pyclipper.SCALING_FACTOR` to scale your values to preserve the desired presision.
-The default value is `None`, which disables scaling.
+The default value is 1, which disables scaling.
+This setting only scales polygon vertices coordinates, properties like `miterLimit`, `roundPrecision` etc. are not scaled.

 For more examples of use see tests.